 - Social welfare/service (e.g. humanitarian aid provision, Non and Inter-Governmental Organisations, youth work, health services management, social work, health administration, disability services, health centres)

 - Research careers in public research organisations, academic institutions and non-academic research institutions in the public and private sector such as in: social welfare and humanitarian aid provision, the criminal justice system and policing institutions, migration and demography modelling, marketing, tourism, media, development work, policy development and analysis, Non and Inter Governmental Organisations, youth work and health services management.

 - Social policy/law/politics (housing management, policy development and analysis, legal investigator, policy advocate, policy analysis, urban planning, polling, social research.

 - Business (e.g. monitoring and evaluation, banking and finance, marketing and advertising, human resource management, market research analyst, industrial conflict mediation and consultancy)

 - Criminal Justice (e.g. law enforcement, courts, juvenile justice)

 - Education (e.g. lecturer, researcher, university student services, social science teacher)

 - Communication (e.g. journalism, public relations, media)

-The Sociology Students’ Association was formed by students for all students who are enthusiastic about taking their learning beyond the classroom.
-This student led society seeks to help in the moulding of graduates and the development of various hard and soft skills by exposing students to the practical side of Sociology.
+The Community Studies Students’ Association was formed by students for all students who are enthusiastic about taking their learning beyond the classroom.
+This student led society seeks to help in the moulding of graduates and the development of various hard and soft skills by exposing students to the practical side of our Degree Programmes.
 The society does this through their mandate to carry out various activities and initiatives such as philanthropic work, workshops, research and publication of issues affecting students and the community, fundraising projects, outreaches and various social activities such as dinners and sporting events.
 Membership is open to all registered students.